WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

 #### Mapping DAK to a logical model
 The Data models in the L3 are associated with a data structure for exchange or for a given process.
 For example "capture vaccination data".
-L2 authors are expected to follow that rule: one tab is assumed to be one single atomic structure.
+L2 authors are expected to follow that rule: **one tab is assumed to be one data structure, i.e. a logical data model**.

-This also becomes the "atomic" unit of exchange or use in the L3 - so normally one logical model should correspond to one tab.
+This is the "atomic" unit of exchange or use in the L3.
 Some factors may influence the split of a logical model into several functional blocks, besides the specialization, reference and usage described above.
 For example:
 - Complex models may be split.
 For example a full "Lab Report" may consist of "Lab Report" + "Specimen" models.
 - Common sets of data elements may be captured in a separate reusable logical model.

 The logical model name has the name of the tab.
 Logical model should conform to the [SGLogical](TO DO) model profile.

-Upon starting to create the logical model, an intake validation is useful:
+Upon starting to create the logical model, an intake validation is useful, although it can be done simultaneouslty done with the editing of the logical model:
 1. Verify that each data element needed exists in the common Glossary
     1. If not, create and provisionally use a draft concept, and request that concept to be added to the common glossary.